Emperor-One/Hamster-Key-Telegram-Bot/README.md

 ---
 Warning: It is highly recommended that you do not save your API TOKEN in plain text on the code.
-If you want to be secure you should save your Token in an environment variable named HAMSTER\_KOMBAT\_TOKEN.
+If you want to be secure you should save your Token in an environment variable named HAMSTER\_BOT\_TOKEN.
 See the saving your Token in an environment variable section below.

 ---